 Since 2010, ICL has been undertaking a strategic transition to increasingly use natural gas (NG) instead of 'heavy' fossil fuels (fuel oil, diesel and naphtha) to power its largest production plants in Israel.
 The transition is now near completion.
-In 2018, ICL continued the transition, and one of last remaining Israeli sites using Fuel Oil- ICL Haifa F&C- has also transitioned to NG (replacing fuel oil combustion).
-By the end of 2018, 95% (40/42) of ICL Israel's main energy-consuming installations were converted to NG.
-Hence, 90% of the total remote fuel consumption of ICL Global facilities in 2018 was derived of NG (compared to only 26% in 2008, pre-transition).
+By the end of 2019, 95% (40/42) of ICL Israel's main energy-consuming installations were converted to NG.
+Hence, 90% of the total remote fuel consumption of ICL Global facilities in 2019 was derived of NG (compared to only 26% in 2008, pre-transition).
 These measures are mostly reducing our Scope 1 emissions directly by decreasing emissions from onsite energy combustion.
 In addition, they also reduce some Scope 2 emissions, as the employment of new, more efficient CHP plants effectively reduces ICL's dependency on the purchase of more carbon-intense external electricity.
 The transition was voluntary, in line with Israel's national energy strategy.
-The transition significantly improves our energy efficiency, and reduces energy, maintenance and other costs, thereby saving ICL ~85 million USD(\$) annually .This estimated yearly saving is expected after the completion of the overall transition, was determined according to currently known fuel prices, and might be revised due to future events such as fluctuations in fuel prices, the availability of NG etc.
+The transition significantly improves our energy efficiency, and reduces energy, maintenance and other costs, thereby saving ICL ~80 million USD(\$) annually .This estimated yearly saving is expected after the completion of the overall transition, was determined according to currently known fuel prices, and might be revised due to future events such as fluctuations in fuel prices, the availability of NG etc.